Umuzi-org/tech-department/content/projects/tdd/simple-calculator-part2/_index.md

 ---
 title: simple-calculator part 2
 pre: "<b>MEDIUM: </b>"
+ready: true
 ---

 This a continuation of the `simple-calculator` tdd excercise.
 If you haven't done that yet then please do.
 At this point you should have a well tested `add` and `multiply` function.

-This excercise will require a little OOP knowledge.
+This exercise will require a little OOP knowledge.
 Brace yourself.

 ## introducing the Calculator class